Hydrocodone Addiction Treatment Programs

 Intensive Outpatient Rehab

 Outpatient programs allow the addict to live at home while going to a clinic or rehab center for regularly scheduled visits.
 The addict still receives the medication needed to treat opiate withdrawal and therapy similar to that offered by inpatient rehab.
 The facility usually schedules appointments every day at first, tapering to intervals of up to three days to ensure that the addict stays on track and receives the correct medication.

 Inpatient rehab programs for hydrocodone can last anywhere from sixty days to a year.
 Outpatient programs may run for longer than a year depending on the needs of the addict.
 It can take several months to a year to fully detox from hydrocodone using maintenance medications such as methadone.
 The length of care is something that only an addiction specialist can confirm.
 After any rehab program, however, group therapy sessions are highly recommended.
 Some patients go from inpatient rehab into a sober living program like a halfway house.
 This type of program is designed to be a supportive mix of inpatient and outpatient care for severe addicts.

 Choose to Quit Hydrocodone Now

-If you, or someone you know, have a problem with hydrocodone, call us today at 1-888-439-3435.
+If you, or someone you know, have a problem with hydrocodone, call us today at 1-888-439-3435 Who Answers?.
 We can offer the support and resources you need to find a hydrocodone treatment facility.
 Our adviser can also answer your questions and address some of the anxieties that you may have about treatment.
 Don’t suffer in silence; make the choice to kick the hydrocodone habit today.